Uvalde students go back to school for 1st time since attack

 Uvalde pushed back the first day of class after a summer of heartache, anger and revelations that nearly 400 officers who rushed to the scene waited so long to go inside the classroom.

-Steve McCraw, the head of the Texas Department of Public Safety, called the response an “abject failure,” and the district fired school Police Chief Pete Arredondo last month.
+Steve McCraw, the head of the Texas Department of Public Safety, called the response an “abject failure,” and the district fired school Police Chief Pete Arredondo last month after he was blamed for the slow law enforcement response.

+As the new school year got underway, the DPS said Tuesday that five of its officers had been referred to the agency’s inspector general over their action during the shooting.
+The referrals are the result of an internal review, spokesman Travis Considine said.
+Two of the five have been suspended with pay pending the outcome of the inspector general’s investigation.

+The department had more than 90 troopers and officers at the scene of Robb Elementary, more than any other agency.

 Over the summer, more than 100 students in Uvalde signed up for virtual learning.
 Others transferred to private schools.
 Elsa Avila, a fourth grade teacher who was shot in the abdomen and survived, missed the first day of school Tuesday for the first time in 30 years.